 Remember when I mention the visitors not following the rules in Springbrook National Park?
 Even if it’s by mistake, there’s always someone who turns on a light.
 So some glow worms stop shining, and the experience is spoilt for everybody.

-The best part at Mount Tamborine Glow Worm Cave is that there are thousands of glow worms around you in the cave.
+The best part of Mount Tamborine Glow Worm Cave is that there are thousands of glow worms around you in the cave.
 They are everywhere you look.
 It’s magical.
 With his or her special light, the guide takes time to show every visitor a glow worm from very close.
 An experience you would not get in the wild.

 As photos of glow worms aren’t allowed, these are promotional photos given to me by the Glow Worm Cave: